ForgeRock/forgeops/README.md

 Kubernetes deployment for the ForgeRock platform.

-This repository provides Docker and Kustomize artifacts for deploying both 6.5 and 7.0 (under development) products to a Kubernetes cluster.
-If you are starting out, using the `master` branch is recommended.
+This repository provides Docker and Kustomize artifacts for deploying the ForgeRock platform to a Kubernetes cluster.

 ## Quick Start